NiyiNeo/Pixel_Learning_Company1/README.md

 Ensure that the text file is properly commited and tracked in GitHub with no hidden extensions to the file.

 ## Run the python script synthensize.py
-The script will read the speech.txt, synthesize the speech with AWS Polly.
+The script will read the speech.txt, synthesize the speech with Amazon Polly.
 Save the file under a unique name (e.g., Pixel_Learning.MP3) Upload to MP3 to specified S3 Bucket

 #Create IAM User
 Create a IAM User for this service.
-Make sure to include permission rights, AmazonPollyFullAccess and AmazonS3 Access.
+Make sure to include permission rights, AmazonPollyFullAccess and AmazonS3FullAccess.
-The S3 Access can be Full access if the role for the user is appropriate (e.g., Admin).
+The S3 Bucket Access can be Full access if the role for the user is appropriate (e.g., Admin).

 ## GitHub Actions Workflow
 Trigger Conditions